CTOR-Labs/CTOR-Labs/docs/RULES/CTOR-RULE.md

 ## 7. Capture

-**Capture** — removing an opponent’s piece if it is fully surrounded in a 3×3 neighborhood.
+**Capture** — removing an opponent’s piece if it is fully surrounded 5 or 6 or 7 or 8, in a 3×3 neighborhood.

 The 3×3 neighborhood: